-On April 18, 2018, the Authority approved Amendment No. 5 to the Expenditure Plan that provides matching funds on a one-for-one basis to a Caltrans grant for increased litter abatement activities for a 2-year period beginning on April 18, 2018.
+On April 18, 2018, the Authority approved Amendment No. 5 to the Expenditure Plan that provides matching funds on a one-for-one basis to a Caltrans grant for increased litter abatement activities for 2 years beginning on April 18, 2018.
 Half of the matching funds would come from the Measure C Regional Transportation Program and half would come from any Measure C eligible agency that chooses to participate in the program.
-Enhanced litter abatement would be limited to State highways during this pilot program in order to maximize the Caltrans grant.
+Enhanced litter abatement would be limited to State highways during this pilot program to maximize the Caltrans grant.